GM Workers Struggle With Daily Expenses As Long Strike Continues - UrduPoint

 GM Workers Struggle With Daily Expenses As Long Strike Continues

-Detroit, (UrduPoint / Pakistan Point News - 12th Oct, 2019 ) :Betty Johnson, who has worked on General Motors assembly lines in Michigan and Tennessee for more than 34 years, said she knew a strike by the United Auto Workers would mean personal sacrifice.
+Detroit, (UrduPoint / Pakistan Point News - 13th Oct, 2019 ) :Betty Johnson, who has worked on General Motors assembly lines in Michigan and Tennessee for more than 34 years, said she knew a strike by the United Auto Workers union would mean personal sacrifice.

 Nearly 50,000 GM hourly employees have been striking since September 16 in a walkout that has halted production at 31 factories and led to thousands of layoffs at auto supply companies.